fz-lyu/modbuspp/README.md

 MODBUS++ is based on Object-Oriented Programming.
 While it keeps the efficiency of C++ Code , it provides a higher level of abstraction than other C Modbus Library.
 Generally, it is easier for programmers to use in their development requiring MODBUS TCP Protocol.

+## Attention: The code has dependencies on libary on Linux for TCP/IP, if you want to use this in windows, check winsock2 and rewrite portion of code based on socket, Thanks!

 ## Usage
 Following the steps:
 ### Download